gvwilson/sensibleadventures/iffy/iffy.md

 The town watched the harbor like a grumpy old man watching children at play.
 Back before,
-Halley had been a research station where scientists studied the first signs of the big melt.
+Halley had been a research station where scientists studied the first signs of the melt.
-As the ice shelf disappeared and life back home became desperate they converted their labs into temporary houses.
+As the ice disappeared and life back home became desperate they converted their labs into temporary houses.
-By the time their children were grown they stopped doing research or saying "temporary".
+By the time their children were grown they stopped doing research or calling the houses "temporary".

 Two thousand people now made Halley their home under the governors' watchful eyes.
 During the summer blooms they dredged jellyfish out of the sea to render down for fuel and fertilizer.
-When winter came they tended the town's precious greenhouses or sailed north to Tasmania or Patagonia to find whatever work might get them through the long dark so that they could start the cycle again.
+When winter came they tended the town's precious greenhouses or sailed north to Patagonia or the Australian territories to find whatever work might get them through the long dark so that they could start the cycle again.

+--HERE--

 Iffy shaded her eyes against the razor-edged sun.
 A cluster of buildings was taking shape by the newly built pier on the edge of town.